confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/index.md

 ![mean-strain](120-mean-strain.png)
 ![strain-amplitude](120-strain-amp.png)

 Finally, we will want to export the mean strain and strain amplitude values.
-To do so, we create a field output report using the options shown below, selecting only the Max Principal (Abs) scalar for each field.
+To do so, we create a field output report using the options shown below, selecting Max Principal scalar for mean strain, and the Max Principal (Abs) scalar for strain amplitude.

 ![report-field-output-1](120-report-field-output-1.png)
 ![report-field-output-2](120-report-field-output-2.png)